Tag Archives: MR9

 Basic firm information

-With 20 fields and options in the General information pane alone, it might seem overwhelming to enter firms into MR. However when entering a new firm, the only required information is the firm name.
-(If creating a new firm within a case, you will also be required to enter at least one contact for the firm.)
+With almost 20 fields and options in the General information pane alone, it might seem overwhelming to enter firms into MR9.
+However when entering a new firm, the only required information is the firm name.
+(If creating a new firm within an order, you will also be required to enter at least one contact for the firm.)

 Other General information tips